13 Best Zoom Alternatives of 2021 (and How to Use Them)

 Additionally, it offers up to 25 HD video feeds per session and access to diagnostic reports for insights on the conference and participants.

-GoToMeeting provides three pricing plans:
+GoToMeeting provides three paid plans:

 - Professional: $12 per month